ibh1127/assignment/README.md

 might you solve that?
 Bonus if you implement this.
 ```

-This problem could be solved by horizontally scaling the docker container that I have created.
-The reason that this solution can scale horizontally
-is that the application is stateless, due to the fact that our state is stored on Redis.
+This problem could be solved by horizontally scaling the gin app horizontally behind a load balancer.
+The reason that the gin app can easily scale horizontally is that the application is stateless, due to the fact that our state is stored on Redis.
 The horizontal scaling could be provided by a variety of methods and cloud services such as AWS ECS.

 ```